 Can You Talk A Little Bit About How The Comprehensive Care at Bone and Joint Institute Really Helps The Patient From Start To Finish?

 Dr. Wurth: Ours is a little bit unique in that, it even starts with the physicians.
 We’ll have patients come in, maybe from out of state, and they’ll see one provider and it’s not uncommon that I’ll have one of my partners come down, maybe they don’t do total shoulder replacements and they’re in a different specialty but they have a patient who comes in there to discuss a shoulder replacement, they’ll ask us to come down and talk to the patient.
 We made adjustments like that the same day.

 The other thing is is that we have CT availability in our office so we can get the CT scan in our office, we have the templates and software here.
 We do shoulder replacements typically as outpatient surgery … and then we have our full physical therapy group afterwards and so they can obtain all of their post-operative care here as well.

-To watch the full segment with Dr. Watson from Facebook Live, click here.
+To watch the full segment with Dr. Wurth from Facebook Live, click here.

 If you have any questions about osteoporosis or want to schedule an appointment, give us a call at (615) 791-2630 or schedule an appointment by clicking here.